rca(1) General Commands Manual rca(1)

 respectively) which they enforce silently.
 Requesting -1 digits

-The maximum allowed digits value is based on the number of
+The maximum allowed digits value is configured when rca is built,

 Integer